Project Managers, Pull Up a Chair to Basecamp’s New Card Table Feature

 Tommy Ball

-Tommy is a Project Manager who loves beautiful branding, elegant designs, and solving problems with an eye toward the bigger picture.
+Tommy is a Senior Project Manager who loves beautiful branding, elegant designs, and solving problems with an eye toward the bigger picture.
 He works remotely from sunny Denver, Colorado.

 More articles by Tommy